react-native-modal/react-native-modal/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!-- NOTE:
-- Under the hood react-native-modal uses react-native original Modal.
+- Under the hood react-native-modal uses react-native's built-in Modal.
-- Before reporting a bug, try swapping react-native-modal with react-native original Modal to check if the problem persists.
+- Before reporting a bug, try swapping react-native-modal with react-native's built-in Modal to check if the problem persists.
 If it does please report the issue in the react-native repo instead.
-- Please notice that WE WON'T SUPPORT ISSUE IF YOU HAVEN'T TRIED USING THE COMMUNITY COMPONENT ALONE.
+- Please notice that WE WON'T SUPPORT ISSUE IF YOU HAVEN'T TRIED USING THE BUILT-IN MODAL COMPONENT ALONE.
 - For QUESTIONS and FEEDBACK, please use the [discussions](https://github.com/react-native-modal/react-native-modal/discussions) section.
 -->